White dwarf: Atmosphere and spectra

 Molecular hydrogen (H2) has been detected in spectra of the atmospheres of some white dwarfs.
+While theoretical work suggests that some types of white dwarfs may have stellar corona, searches at X-ray and radio wavelengths, where coronae are most easily detected, have been unsuccessful.

+A few white dwarfs have been observed to have inhomogeneous atmosphere with one side dominated by hydrogen and the other side dominated by helium.

 Metal-rich white dwarfs

 Around 25–33% of white dwarfs have metal lines in their spectra, which is notable because any heavy elements in a white dwarf should sink into the star's interior in just a small fraction of the star's lifetime.
 The prevailing explanation for metal-rich white dwarfs is that they have recently accreted rocky planetesimals.
 The bulk composition of the accreted object can be measured from the strengths of the metal lines.
 For example, a 2015 study of the white dwarf Ton 345 concluded that its metal abundances were consistent with those of a differentiated, rocky planet whose mantle had been eroded by the host star's wind during its asymptotic giant branch phase.